Skip to content

 Conversion workflow stack (Setmate)

-Model centered on reducing handoffs from qualification through booking and post-booking handoff.
+AI appointment setter model centered on reducing handoffs from qualification through booking and post-booking handoff.

 Best for: Teams whose main pain is drop-off between inquiry, qualification, payment timing, and final booking.